Chapter 2: Earth Materials

 |Sample||Foliated or Non-foliated||Rock Name||Protolith|

 Let’s build on your metamorphic rock foundation and start to interpret metamorphic rocks using mineral assemblages.
 To do this, you have to start by knowing the protolith (parent) material for the metamorphic rock.
-If you can distinguish mafic (basaltic protoliths) from shale (sedimentary protoliths), then this will be easy.
+If you can distinguish mafic (basaltic protoliths) from shale (sedimentary protoliths), this will be easy.

 - Where on this map do you think your samples from Exercise 2.6 occur?